 What’s thick, creamy and perfect between two layers of cake?
-French buttercream is a must-make for your next dessert.
-It’s creamy and soft, so it’s less suitable for piping or using as icing under fondant, but it’s perfect as a filling — especially when paired with a chocolate ganache.
+French buttercream!
+This soft, luxurious buttercream is a must-make for your next dessert.
+While it’s less suitable for piping or using as icing under fondant, it’s perfect as a filling — especially when paired with a chocolate ganache.

 1. In the bowl of a stand mixer, beat six room-temperature egg yolks on medium-low speed until the yolks have thickened slightly and are paler in color.
 This takes about 5 minutes.